marek-iiasa/yayue/models/mcma/docs/source/readme.rst

 #. ``Templates/`` - folder with templates of configuration file and of Pyomo model.
     This directory can be moved to any place the user prefers.
-    The two provided templates, namely ``example.py`` and ``cfg.yml``, might help in development of actual core-model instances, and in configuration of actual analyses.
+    The two provided templates, namely ``example.py`` and ``cfg.yml``, might help in development of actual simple core-model instances, and in configuration of actual analyses.
+For the more complex example, we provide files ``export.py``, ``inst.py`` and ``sms.py``, which teach how to write a core-model in several files and export it successfully.

 Running the provided example of analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^